Andrew Kennedy (tenor)

 Kennedy has sung principal roles in major opera houses of the world including La Scala, Milan, Royal Opera, Royal Opera Covent Garden, Houston Grand Opera, Oper Frankfurt, L'Opéra Comique in Paris, English National Opera, Welsh National Opera and Opera de Lyon.
 He had an international concert career and worked with some of the world's principal orchestras with conductors such as John Eliot Gardiner, Kazushi Ono, Sir Colin Davis, Gianandrea Noseda, Esa Pekka Salonen, Sir Mark Elder, Sir Roger Norrington, Andris Nelsons and Daniele Gatti.
 Appearances at the BBC Proms include Finzi Intimations of Immortality (BBCSO/Daniel); Howells Hymnus Paradisi (BBCSO/Brabbins); a live televised performance of Sullivan The Yeomen of the Guard (BBC Concert Orchestra/Jane Glover) and Elgar The Spirit of England at the 2007 Last Night of the BBC Proms with Jiří Bělohlávek.

 In September 2019 he became Director of Music at Uppingham School.
 According to his website, he is still available for short-term concert work.

-He is married to Anna Kennedy, a psychotherapist specialising in counselling children and adolescents based in Rutland.
+Since September 2025, Andrew is Head of Singing and Director of Chapel Choir at Oundle School.
+He is also the Musical Director of the Oundle and District Choral Society.